-It might not be deliberate throttling, but there’s a good chance your ISP is targeting your Netflix connection.
+As always, it might not be deliberate throttling, but if your numbers are significantly lower, there’s a good chance your ISP is targeting your Netflix connection.

-How to stop an ISP throttling an internet connection
+How to stop the ISP from throttling your connection with a VPN

-Whether you think you’re suffering from BitTorrent throttling or ISP throttling YouTube is taking place, there are some ways to respond.
+Whether you think you’re suffering from P2P or Netflix throttling, there are some ways to respond.
 That’s the beauty of the open web, as long as it lasts: people constantly fight to prevent corporations from enclosing bandwidth, and they are doing so pretty successfully.

-In that case, VPNs are your friend.
-Virtual Private Networks are a great solution to stop ISP throttling because they make it very hard for ISPs to link data packets to your account.
-So in theory, you can use a good VPN to use BitTorrent, YouTube or NetFlix as much as you like.
+Also, you can prevent ISP throttling by using a Virtual Private Network (VPN).
+VPNs are a great solution to stop ISP throttling because they make it very hard for ISPs to link data packets to your account.
+So, in theory, you can use a good VPN to use P2P, YouTube, or Netflix as much as you like without speed limitations.

 These VPNs are popular anti-throttling tools.
-They tend to have some things in common: good user interfaces, a wide range of protocols, total anonymity (no third party data leaks), plenty of servers worldwide, and support for all major devices.
-But there are some differences which could condition your choices.
+They tend to have good user interfaces, a wide range of protocols, anonymity (no third party data leaks), plenty of servers worldwide, and support for all major devices.

-CyberGhost – CyberGhost is a Romanian VPN which specializes in multi-platform usage, so you can easily stretch it between iPads, laptops, and smartphones.
-A large server portfolio and free 7-day trials make it doubly appealing.
+CyberGhost is a Romanian VPN which specializes in multi-platform usage, so you can easily stretch it between and beyond tablets, laptops, or smartphones.
+A large server portfolio and a 45-day money-back guarantee trial make it doubly appealing.

 Throttling is, unfortunately, becoming a fact of life for web users worldwide.
-From Tv series on Netflix and movies on Hulu to kids videos on YouTube, live sports on ESPN and – as we know – p2p sharing sites and torrents, throttling can ruin many of the online world’s entertainment sources.
+From TV series on Netflix and movies on Hulu to kids videos on YouTube, plus live sports on ESPN and torrents, throttling can ruin many of the online world’s entertainment sources.

 Don’t let this happen to you.
-Carry out throttling tests and educate yourself about how to tell if ISP is throttling your connection, and invest in a good VPN.
+Carry out throttling tests and educate yourself about how to tell if your ISP is throttling your connection, and invest in a good VPN.
 Don’t let the vested interests limit your enjoyment.
-Take action right now and stop ISP throttling.
+Take action right now to stop ISP throttling.